-- Complete all assigned readings (approximately twenty poems, five short stories, one play, and one novella) - Participate in full-class discussions and small group discussions on Blackboard's discussion board - Write three essays (five-to-seven full double-spaced pages each)
+- Complete all assigned readings (approximately twenty poems, five short stories, and two plays) - Participate in full-class discussions and small group discussions on Blackboard's discussion board - Write three essays (five-to-seven full double-spaced pages each)

 Plagiarism: Plagiarism, representing someone else's work as your own, is grounds for failure in this course.
 It will not be tolerated.